bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 then you have a good version of "anna" and can move past the steps labelled with "(old anna)".

-As of the time of writing (April 2023) there are no versions official versions of the Debian installation uInitrd image with an appropriate version of "anna" so you will probably have to proceed with the steps below that are labeled with "(old anna)".
+As of the time of writing (April 2023) there are no official versions of the Debian installation uInitrd image with an appropriate version of "anna" so you will probably have to proceed with the steps below that are labeled with "(old anna)".